databricks/spark-integration-tests/README.md

 ### Configure your environment

-**Quickstart**: Running `./init.sh` should perform environment setup automatically and will warn you about missing environment variables.
+**Quickstart**: Running `./init.sh` will perform environment sanity checking and tell you which shell exports to perform.

 **Details**: